 - Include pieces that demonstrate your technical drawing skills such as observational pieces of figures, still lifes, and buildings.

-- Show risk taking by including process of what you were trying to do.
+- Show risk-taking by including the process of what you were trying to do.

 - Show a variety of mediums EVEN if you think the work in one area isn’t as strong as in the area that you intend to major in.
 For example, you might be thinking of majoring in illustration, but you have a graphic design piece that you think is ok but not as strong as your watercolors or drawings.
 You will want to include it to show that you are also willing to try things outside of your comfort zone.

 - Leave enough time to label and describe your pieces thoughtfully as this demonstrates your ability to articulate your work in a written format.
 You don’t have a lot of words so edit carefully.

 - Do not label your pieces as “untitled.”